 When you click OK, it should open the installer windows with an Install button. to begin the installation, click Install

-From the preferences page, you can choose to start NoMachine services automatically and advertise the computer across the network. when you advertise the machine, other machines with NoMachine installed should automatically see it on their screen and can be used to easily connect to it.
+You can start NoMachine services automatically from the preferences page and advertise the computer across the network.
+When you advertise the machine, other machines with NoMachine installed should automatically see it on their screen and can be used to connect to it easily.

-You can also require passwords for all connections, change the port number, and more. you can also choose the devices to make available to connected computers. all in all, the default settings should be great for normal usage.
+You can also require passwords for all connections, change the port number, and more.
+You can also choose the devices to make available to connected computers.
+All in all, the default settings should be great for everyday usage.

-If your system doesn’t open Ubuntu Software Installer to help you install the package, you will have to manually install it using the dpkg command.
+If your system doesn’t open Ubuntu Software Installer to help you install the package, you must manually install it using the dpkg command.

-Now that the package is downloaded, go to the folder the package was downloaded in and run the commands to install. on an Ubuntu machine, the default download location is at ~/Downloads
+Now that the package is downloaded, go to the folder the package was downloaded in and run the installation commands.
+On an Ubuntu machine, the default download location is at ~/Downloads.

 sudo dpkg -i ~/Downloads/nomachine_*.deb